|

 230 |

-flag from the tee, you can drive this one straight down the
+the tee, you can drive this one straight down the uphill and rolling

-birch tree that is just on the right side of the green, so aim
+tree that is just on the right side of the green, so aim slightly left

-along the front of the green.
-Also be very careful playing along the
+front of the green.
+Also be very careful playing along the left edge of

 |